-Zara’s Center was founded in 2007 to respond to an increase in children orphaned due to AIDS and the deteriorating economic situation in Zimbabwe.
+Zara’s Center was founded in 2007 to respond to an increase in children being orphaned due to AIDS and the deteriorating economic and political situation in Zimbabwe.
+Since then, the situation in Zimbabwe continues to make life difficult for low-income, at-risk, children.

-As of 2019, life remains difficult for low-income, vulnerable, and orphaned children.
-The country is ranked 107th out of 119 developing countries on the Global Hunger Index.
-13.5% of adults have HIV/AIDS, placing Zimbabwe in the top ten most HIV/AIDS impacted countries in the world.
-[CIA Fact Book] As a result, the country has one of the world's largest orphan populations.
-[UNICEF]
+Zimbabwe has experienced a sharp decline in the last decade: access to education, economic stability, employment, healthcare, and overall life expectancy.
+The country was ranked 109th out of 117 developing countries on the 2019 Global Hunger Index [GHI].
+13% of adults have HIV/AIDS, making Zimbabwe one of the most impacted countries in the world [AVERT].
+As a result, the country has one of the world's largest orphan populations.

 Since its inception in 2007, Zara’s has grown from a small organization operating out of a church, to a stand-alone Center for over 125 children aged 5-18.